How Do Timeshare Points Work?

 Understanding How Timeshare Points Work

-That’s where timeshare points came from.
-In an effort to offer timeshare owners more flexibility, most developers have moved to a points-based timeshare system.
-Now, members can purchase as many points as they would like.
+Think of your Use Year points as “vacation currency.”
 The amount of points you own directly affects when and where you can travel.
-With timeshare points, owners can tailor their vacations to be exactly what they need.
-As opposed to a weeks-based timeshare, points can allow flexibility in the time of year and duration of vacations.
+With timeshare points, owners can tailor their trips to be exactly what they need.
+As opposed to a weeks-based timeshare, a points system can allow flexibility in the time of year and duration of vacations.

 Download The Ultimate Guide to Vacation Ownership